d893a/localscore-insights/README.md

 | pp64+tg1024    |               37  |                  5.9  | 1.87 sec  |
 | pp16+tg1536    |               32  |                  5.8  | 670 ms    |

-In the case of the hybrid GPU+CPU setup the prompt processing throughput varies between 49 and 545 token/s, mostly around 2-500 tokens/s.
+In the case of the hybrid GPU+CPU setup, the prompt processing throughput varies between 49 and 545 tokens/s, mostly around 200–500 tokens/s.
 The time to first token falls between 578 ms and 7.82 seconds -- the only exception is the simulated RAG operation (pp4096+tg256), in which case it takes 47.96 sec to generate the first token.
-The output is generated at a rate of 3-4 tokens/s.
+The output is generated at a rate of 3–4 tokens/s.

-In the CPU-only case the prompt processing throughput is uniformly around 30-40 tokens/s.
-The time to getting the first token depends on the length of the input, ranging from 670 ms to 52.12 seconds.
-Again the notable exception is the (pp4096+tg256) case, which takes 120.12 seconds to produce the first token.
-The CPU-only method takes 8-12 times more time to generate the first token (with the exception of pp4096+tg256, which takes 2.5 times as long).
+In the CPU-only case, the prompt processing throughput is uniformly around 30–40 tokens/s.
+The time to get the first token depends on the length of the input, ranging from 670 ms to 52.12 seconds.
+Again, the notable exception is the (pp4096+tg256) case, which takes 120.12 seconds to produce the first token.
+The CPU-only method takes 8–12 times more time to generate the first token (with the exception of pp4096+tg256, which takes 2.5 times as long).

 The situation is reversed for token generation.
-The CPU-only method produces output at a rate of 5-6 tokens/s -- around 1.6 faster than does the GPU+CPU method.
+The CPU-only method produces output at a rate of 5-6 tokens/s -- around 1.6 faster than the GPU+CPU method.

 The slow token generation of the GPU+CPU method may be caused by the extra time needed to move the model weights from the system RAM into the VRAM again and again for each generated token.
-For prompt processing, the required time is determined by the size of the input prompt, and dominated by the computational demand rather than the memory bandwidth.
+For prompt processing, the required time is determined by the size of the input prompt and dominated by the computational demand rather than the memory bandwidth.

 In conclusion, a GPU with even a small amount of VRAM can contribute to the overall system performance.